Bacterial Vaginosis treatment pills organized in 3 rows of 4 on a pink surface

 Often, treating bacterial vaginosis also includes probiotics.
 They won’t cure a BV infection on their own, but probiotics are helpful bacteria that can help restore vaginal balance and taking probiotic supplements may help introduce healthy bacteria into the body.
 There is growing evidence that taking probiotic supplements daily can help in treating bacterial vaginosis and possibly prevent it.

-To treat bacterial vaginosis, it’s very important to take all prescribed medication or use the cream or gel for as long as the doctor prescribed it — even if symptoms go away.
+To treat bacterial vaginosis, it’s very important to take all prescribed medication or use the cream or gel for as long as prescribed and directed — even if symptoms go away.
 Stopping treatment early may increase the risk of recurrence.
 Get prescription treatment fast from Wisp and get back to your life!

 Bottle of BV antibiotics to treat bacterial vaginosis on a pink background and red surface